-Because less than 8% of the trade accounts receivables is unrecoverable, the Company does not have customers classified as "high risk", which would be eligible to have special management conditions for the credit risk.
-As of December 31, 2020 the main customers of the Company represent, in aggregate form, the expected loss on 13%.
+Because less than 5% of the trade accounts receivables are unrecoverable, the Company does not have customers classified as "high risk," which would be eligible to have special management conditions for the credit risk.
+As of December 31, 2021, the main customers of the Company represent, in aggregate form, the expected loss of 12%.

-In 2020, during the Covid-19 pandemic, governments implemented several preventive measures such as social distancing and the temporary closure of certain points of sale considered as non-esential.
+In 2020 and 2021, during the COVID-19 pandemic, governments implemented several preventive measures such as social distancing and the temporary closure of certain points of sale considered as non-essential.
 As such measures were relaxed, most businesses were able to reopen and this allowed us to recover the accounts receivable.
 Given that the impact in this item was not material, the Company did not implement any relevant change to our models to estimate the receivables' provisions.